MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/finance-how-use-vat-rate-change-tool.md

 ## <a name="understanding-the-vat-rate-conversion-process-and-limitations"></a>Understanding the GST/HST rate conversion process and limitations

 The GST/HST Rate Change tool performs GST/HST rate conversions for master data, journals, and orders in different ways.
-The selected master data and journals will be updated by the new general product posting group or VAT product post group.
-If an order has been fully or partially shipped, the shipped items will keep the current general product posting group or VAT product posting group.
+The selected master data and journals will be updated by the new general product posting group or GST/HST product post group.
+If an order has been fully or partially shipped, the shipped items will keep the current general product posting group or GST/HST product posting group.
 A new order line will be created for the unshipped items and updated to align current and new GST/HST or general product posting groups.
 In addition, item charge assignments, configuration templates for items, reservations, and item tracking information will be updated accordingly.

 On order lines, the unit price will be updated for all lines of type Item and Resource, if using prices incl.
 GST/HST for the item.
 For other line types it is possible to decide whether or not the unit price should be updated.